Blog

 Landlord fines: How much are the charges and how do you avoid them? - Total Landlord Insurance

-In the past, bad landlords could pretty much get away with any type of behaviour.
-Some let poor quality, even downright dangerous homes, often causing their tenants significant suffering.
+In the past, some bad landlords managed to get away with letting poor quality, even downright dangerous homes, often causing their tenants significant suffering.
 And that damaged the reputation of landlords in general, giving good landlords a bad name that they don’t deserve.

-But with the plethora of new letting laws that have come into force in England over the last 15 years, the regular introduction of schemes such as local licensing, tenant deposit protection and right to rent checks among others, there are now significant penalties in place for landlords that don’t meet their obligations.
-This has resulted in standards being massively improved for tenants, and hopefully a reduction in the number of bad landlords out there, which is great news.
+But with the plethora of new laws that have come in over the last 20 years, the introduction of schemes such as local licensing, tenant deposit protection and right to rent checks among others, there are now significant penalties in place for landlords that don’t meet their obligations.
+This has resulted in standards being massively improved for tenants, and hopefully a reduction in the number of bad landlords out there.

-However, with approaching 200 different rules and regulations landlords have to meet to let a property legally – and the possibility of numerous legal updates every year – it’s very easy for a landlord to end up being fined, often unintentionally breaking a rule they weren’t even aware of.
-These days, to stay on top of your legal obligations and avoid penalties, you’ve got to be either extremely well informed, or engage the very best letting agents in the private rented sector.
+However, with approaching 400 different rules and regulations landlords have to meet to let a property legally – and the possibility of numerous updates every year – it’s very easy for a landlord to end up being fined for breaking a rule they weren’t even aware of.
+These days, to stay on top of your legal obligations and avoid penalties, you’ve got to be either extremely well informed yourself or engage the very best experts in the private rented sector.

 What are landlords being fined for – and how much?